The Difference Between Stain and Paint: Which Should You Choose?

 • It is much easier to apply and generally does not require staining.
 You do not have to worry about sanding and using complicated tools to prepare a new surface for painting.

 • You can apply paint to anything.
-Whatever home project you have, it is a guarantee there is a paint type available for any result you need.
+Whatever home project you have, it is guaranteed there is a paint type available for any result you need.

 Cons of Painting